-1. In the Sketch toolbar select the Start 2D Sketch command by left-clicking once on the icon.
+1. In the Sketch toolbar under the 3D Model tab select the Start 2D Sketch command by left-clicking once on the icon.

-2. In the Status Bar area, the message "Select face, workplane, sketch or sketch geometry." is displayed.
-Move the graphics cursor on the 3D part and notice that Autodesk Inventor will automatically highlight feasible planes and surfaces as the cursor is on top of the different surfaces.
-Move the cursor inside the upper horizontal face of the 3D object as shown below.

-- 3. Click once with the right-mouse-button to bring up the option menu and select Select Other to switch to the next feasible choice. - 4.
+- 2. In the Status Bar area, the message "Select plane to create sketch or an existing sketch to edit." is displayed.
+Move the cursor inside the upper horizontal face of the 3D object as shown below. - 3.
+Click once with the right-mouse- button to bring up the option menu and choose Select Other to switch to the next feasible choice. - 4.
 On your own, click on the down arrow to examine all possible surface selections.